qLibc

 char * qstrtok (char *str, const char *delimiters, char *retstop, int *offset)

-Split string into tokens.
+Split a string into tokens.

 qlist_t * qstrtokenizer (const char *str, const char *delimiters)